 pandas_ai(data, prompt=prompt)

 The median value of the charges column is roughly 9382.
 In the plot, this is depicted by the orange line in the middle of the box.
-It can be clearly seen that the charges column contains many outlier values, which are shown by the circles in the above plot.
+The circles in the above plot show that the charges column contains many outlier values.

-Now let’s create some plots showing the relationship between more than one column.
+Now, let’s create some plots that show the relationship between more than one column.

 prompt = "Make a horizontal bar chart of region vs smoker.
 Make the legend smaller."